Tag Archives: Animita

 As I left the Santiago airport on my very first visit back in 1991, I was intrigued by a small structure I saw along the side of the road.
 It was house-shaped and made of cement, painted light blue and had candles burning inside.
 By the time I reached downtown Santiago, I had seen several.

-Some become quite famous for their miraculous powers.
+Some animitas become quite famous for their miraculous powers.
 They are known by the name of the person they honor, although the stories behind them tend to become blurred and often take on rather legendary characteristics.

 MST 2008